Who can benefit from Transcelerator?

 What if members of the translation team are not proficient enough in English to be able to translate the questions?

-Some work has been done by the original developer to translate the questions into Spanish, so a partial Spanish localization is now available (as of version 1.3).
-We have set up a Crowdin project and hope to see that work advance further in the near future.
-A localization into French is also underway there and will be added to Transcelerator as soon as a decent amount of the material is translated.
+Transcelerator includes French and Spanish versions of all questions, answers and notes.
+Most of these are “auto-translated and have not been carefully reviewed, but they are probably mostly good enough to be usable.
+We have set up a Crowdin project and hope to see these translations refined and reviewed in the near future.
 Tok Pisin is another language that has been requested, but no plans are currently in place to work on that.
 Use the contact form to let us know if you have a need for a localized version in a specific LWC or if you might be able to help translate (or fund the translation) of the materials into a language your project needs.
 By the way, there is also a localization in “British English” for teams more comfortable with the British spellings of words.

 Can the output from Transcelerator be used for other things besides comprehension checking?